Emergency Contraception

 Pathophysiology

 Emergency contraception interrupts progression toward pregnancy by delaying or preventing ovulation and reducing fertilization likelihood, depending on method and timing in the cycle.
-Effectiveness falls as time from intercourse increases, so rapid access is clinically critical.
+Effectiveness falls as time from intercourse increases for many oral methods, so rapid access is clinically critical.

 EC visits are high-value opportunities to address immediate risk and future prevention through contraception counseling, STI assessment, and safety screening.